james-jamshed/DevTinder/homework.md

 -Set the expiry of JWT token and cokkies to 7 days -Create User Schema Methods to getJWT()
 -Create UserSchema method to comparePassword(PasswordInputByUser)

+-Explore tinder APIs
+-Create a List all API you can think of in DevTinder -Group multiple routes under respescives routers